meili-NG/meiliNG.js/README.md

 ## What is meiliNG?
 Named after [a Gatekeeper in Touhou Project](https://hong.meili.ng), (pronounced: meh-i-[ling](https://www.lingscars.com))
-**meiliNG is a oAuth2 Server / OpenID Connect Server which is customizable and tweakable whenever and wherever you want.**
+**meiliNG is an easy-to-use "next generation" identity/login provider that support oAuth2 and OpenID Connect specs.** designed for customization and tweakability from ground-up.**

 ## Why should I use meiliNG?
 ### Unbeatable customizability